SAP-samples/teched2025-DT160/exercises/ex1/README.md

 4. Create a new environment with the naming convention 'env_XXX'.
 <br>![](/exercises/ex1/images/ex1.1-4.png)

-5. Make sure that everything is correct by clicking on the environment and then the 'Share' button.
+5. Make sure that only your user has access to the environment by clicking on it and then the 'Share' button.
 <br>![](/exercises/ex1/images/ex1.1-5.png)